mhweiner/kizu/README.md

 npm i -D kizu
 ```

+**Note:** `tsx` is automatically installed as a peer dependency for TypeScript support. kizu will use it for fast TypeScript compilation.

 ## Module System Support (ESM & CJS)

 kizu works seamlessly with both **CommonJS (CJS)** and **ES Modules (ESM)** projects.
 Here's how it handles different module systems: